RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       The Fog Color category is where the settings for the color of the height fog are, but how they're used by UDS depends heavily on the project setting "Support Sky Atmosphere Affecting Height Fog".

       This setting should typically be enabled by default in new projects, and I would recommend leaving it enabled, as it derives colors for fog directly from the sky atmosphere, and this usually produces good, desired results.
-If this project setting is on, only some of the Fog Color settings on UDS will be used by the fog.
-Specifically the settings which scale intensity and brightness, but not the settings for direct control of colors/saturation.
+If this project setting is on, only some of the Fog Color settings on UDS will be used by the fog during most circumstances, as the sky atmosphere will be used for fog color directly instead.

       If you want more direct control over fog color on its own however, you might try disabling that project setting, to allow the fog to always use the Fog Color settings alone to determine fog colors.